Description

 Here is an example:

-Query col1 and col2 from table tbl1, group by col2, and calculate the sum of col3.
-Return rows where the sum of col3 is less than 3.
+Query the col1 and col2 columns from the tbl1 table, group the results by col2, and calculate the sum of the col3 column.
+Then, filter the results to include only those where the sum of col3 is less than 3.

 SELECT col1, col2, SUM(col3)